hyperledger/aries-rfcs/concepts/0104-delegatable-credentials/README.md

 - Authors: Daniel Hardman, Lovesh Harchandani
 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-09-09
-- Status Note: Various aspects of this are implemented, or in the process of being implemented, in Hyperledger Ursa and Hyperledger Indy.
+- Status Note: Various aspects of this are implemented, or in the process of being implemented, in [Hyperledger Ursa](https://github.com/hyperledger/ursa-rfcs/pull/14) and Hyperledger Indy.
 This doc will be updated based on learnings.
 - Start Date: 2019-08-01
 - Tags: concept, credentials

 ## Summary

 Describes a mechanism that allows verifiable credentials to be delegated and attenuated while preserving privacy and operating robustly in offline mode.
-This mechanism works for any W3C-conformant verifiable credential type, not just the ones developed inside Hyperledger.
-It is an [object capabilities (OCAP)](https://en.wikipedia.org/wiki/Capability-based_security) approach similar to [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) in scope, features, and intent, but it accomplishes its goals a bit differently.
+This mechanism works (with some feature variations) for any W3C-conformant verifiable credential type, not just the ones developed inside Hyperledger.

+>Note 1: This is an [object capabilities (OCAP)](https://en.wikipedia.org/wiki/Capability-based_security) approach similar to [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) in scope, features, and intent, but it accomplishes its goals a bit differently.
 See [here](contrast-zcap-ld.md) for an explanation of the divergence and redundancy.

-This RFC is a sister to [Aries RFC 0103: Indirect Identity Control](../0103-indirect-identity-control/README.md).
-That doc describes how delegation (and related control mechanisms like delegation and controllership) can be modeled; this one describes an underlying infrastructure to enable such a model.
+>Note 2: This RFC is a sister to [Aries RFC 0103: Indirect Identity Control](../0103-indirect-identity-control/README.md).
+That doc describes how delegation (and related control mechanisms like delegation and controllership) can be represented in credentials and governed; this one describes an underlying infrastructure to enable such a model.
+The ZKP implementation of this RFC [comes from Hyperledger Ursa](https://github.com/hyperledger/ursa-rfcs/pull/14) and depends on cryptography [described by Camenisch et al. in 2017](https://acmccs.github.io/papers/p683-camenischA.pdf).

 ## Motivation